UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/matterwaves.md

 ---
 name: WavePacket
 ---
-Schematic of a Wave Packet, with localisation near the centre of the packet.
+Schematic of a wave packet, with localisation near the centre of the packet.
 ```
 Each component wave here is a solution of a wave equation and so the entire wave packet is.
 Depending on the wave equation,
 the wave packet's profile may remain constant (no dispersion) or change (dispersion) while propagating.